-Today the school is known as the School of Health Professions, and is comprised of more than 25 programs - at the baccalaureate, master's and doctoral levels - across five academic departments: Clinical and Diagnostic Sciences, Health Services Administration, Nutrition Sciences, Occupational Therapy, and Physical Therapy.
-The school is housed in three buildings, the Susan Mott Webb Nutrition Sciences Building, the Learning Resource Center Building, and the SHPB.
+Today, the School of Health Professions is comprised of more than 25 programs - at the baccalaureate, master's and doctoral levels - across five academic departments: Clinical and Diagnostic Sciences, Health Services Administration, Nutrition Sciences, Occupational Therapy, and Physical Therapy.
+The school is housed in three buildings, the Susan Mott Webb Nutrition Sciences Building, the Learning Resource Center Building, and the School of Health Professions Building (SHPB).

-With more than 2,100 faculty, staff and students, the SHP is one of the six schools comprising the world-renowned UAB Academic Health Center.
-Students are exposed to vast resources, state-of-the-art facilities, and progressive research during their academic and clinical education at UAB.
+With more than 2,200 faculty, staff, and students, SHP is one of six schools comprising the world-renowned UAB Academic Health Center.
+Students have access to vast academic resources, state-of-the-art facilities, and progressive research.